Konstantin343/JavaScript-ITMO/README.md

 # JavaScript-ITMO
 Some Javascript homeworks from Paradigms-courses.

-### 1.
+### 1. Object
-Operations with vectors, matrix and tensors
+Parser and mathematical functions using objects
-### 2.Expressions
+### 2. Functional
-Parser of expressions in prefix form.
-Some mathematical functions
+Parser and mathematical functions using functions